SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 #### Creating a Python web application

-This example uses Python 3 with a Flask microframework which enables simple exposing of endpoints and embedded HTTP server.
+This example uses Python 3 with a Flask microframework which enables simple exposing of endpoints and an embedded HTTP server.

 Start by creating the _application.py_ script with the following content: